ETC AI generates the EMOTIONAL FINGERPRINT ®

 As it is about unconsciously made expressions, the person performs them without being aware that others perceived and interpreted them and therefore associated them with attitudes around a situation in progress.

-For example, Susan is very afraid of being questioned by her husband since she arrived late home.
+For example, Susan is very afraid of being questioned by her mother since she arrived late home.
 No matter how hard she tries to calm down, her expression is pale and her lips tremble as soon as he comes, and her gaze becomes exorbitant waiting for the question.

 Another example is that we can interpret if a person understood what is being said through a quick reading of the movements he makes with his eyebrows and his brow, and the way he opens his eyes.